-We believe that local, community-invested journalism is a rarity as more news outlets consolidate--and, in the process, move away from traditional local coverage.
-While individuals can receive push notifications regarding breaking news in other countries, fewer are receiving news that may directly impact their lives.
+We believe that local, community-invested journalism is a rarity as more news outlets consolidate – and, in the process, move away from traditional local coverage.
+While individuals can receive push notifications regarding breaking news in other countries, fewer are receiving news that might directly impact their lives.
 And in the age of information, it is getting harder for readers to filter for informed news about their community.

 The Austin Monitor is actively engaged in the transformation of journalism.
 As we continue to push ahead, we also seek to empower voters in Central Texas with the sort of information that lets them hold local policy makers accountable.
 In short: We believe that, through journalism, we can promote transparency and dialogue.

 The Austin Monitor is a recipient of a 2016 Edward R. Murrow award, along with KUT and KLRU-TV for our co-produced series “Austin’s Eastern Frontier.”
 The series explored the impact that Austin’s increasing cost of living and population growth has had on the neighboring city of Manor.